alexhernandezgarcia/alexhernandezgarcia.github.io/slides/implicated-scientist-iclr26.md

 - Many would argue that the link between AI research and weapons manufacturers is rather weak.
 - However, this link is not negligible.
 Examples:
-    - Directors of Helsing (killer drones) are former AI academics and still publish at AI companies.
+    - Directors of Helsing (killer drones) are former AI academics and still publish at AI conferences.
     - Weapons manufacturers have partnerships with computer science departments.

 ---